dojo/compose/README.md

 ### Class Extension

-The `compose` module's default export also has a property, `extend`, which allows the enumerable, own properties of a literal object to be added to the prototype of a class.
+The `compose` module's default export also has a property, `extend`, which allows the enumerable, own properties of a literal object or the prototype of a class or ComposeFactory to be added to the prototype of a class.
 The type of the resulting class will be inferred and include all properties of the extending object.
 It can be used to extend an existing compose class like this:

 ```typescript
 import * as compose from 'dojo/compose';